zulhilmixrahman/zulhilmixrahman/README.md

 ### Hi there, My name is Zulhilmi and you can call me Zul

-### I'm a Eldest son of my family, PHP Application Developer and Traditional Archer
+### PHP Application Developer at work and Traditional Archer as hobby

 - Malaysian Citizen
 - Federal civil servants